Towards a provably resilient scheme for graph-based watermarking: Linear-time decoding ( missing edges)

-In this section, we analyze the effects of a distortive attack against a watermark (i.e.~a canonical reducible permutation graph) $G$ whereby two edges $e_1,e_2 \in E(G)$ were removed.
+In this section, we analyze the effects of a distortive attack against a watermark (i.e.,~a canonical reducible permutation graph) $G$ from which $k \leq 2$ edges were removed.
 Note that the unique Hamiltonian path $H$ of $G$ may have been destroyed by the attack.
-Our first task is therefore to identify whether $e_1,e_2$ are edges from $H$ (path edges) or from its representative tree $T$ (tree edges).
-Let $G' = G \setminus \{e_1,e_2\}$.
+The knowledge of $H$ is crucial for determining the labels of the vertices (they range from $2n+2$ to $0$ along $H$).
+Our first task is therefore to determine whether any path edges are missing from $G$, so we can restore $H$ and label the vertices accordingly.